tjtate/sparkpost-api-documentation/services/introduction.md

 SparkPost API enables client applications to integrate with SparkPost and perform actions associated with account management, message generation, and reporting.

 ## API Endpoints
-JSON is the basis for its request input and response format.
+* JSON is the basis for its request input and response format.
+* SparkPost.com and SparkPost Elite listen on port 443, so no explicit port number is required.

 ### SparkPost API Endpoint
 **https\://api.sparkpost.com/api/v1**

 ### SparkPost Elite API Endpoint
 **https\://yourdomain.msyscloud.com/api/v1**

-Note that SparkPost Elite listens on port 443, so no explicit port number is required.

 ## API Conventions
 * API versioning is handled using a major version number in the URL, e.g. /api/v1/endpoint.